gnazaryan/kadomos/README.md

-5. In each application directory (api-gw, service-a, service-b) run the spring-boot:run command
+5. In each application directory (api-gw, service-a, service-b) run the spring-boot:run command on a separate terminal

     cd ./api-gw